Shihab-Sabbir/9-MIN-SCHOOL-Client-Site/README.md

 - Effective search method.
 - Smooth routing system.
 - Dark and Light theme implemented.
-- Local-Storage used to hold individual user's last added course data.
+- Local-Storage used to hold individual user's wished courses.
 - Session-strorage used to hold the user's selected theme.
 - Errorpage assistance in case of fault.
 - Responsive UI for Desktop , Tablet and small devices like mobile.